NeoBuddy

 SBAR should be used to support efficient clinical communication.
 Monday academic meetings take place at 12:30 in person in the Neonatal Department Committee Room.
 Other meetings include the alternate Tuesday joint obstetric and neonatal morbidity and mortality meeting and the Friday Executive Committee meeting.

-Rosters are designed to be fair, manageable, aligned with training needs, and compliant with HPCSA stipulations.
-First-day calls are avoided where operationally feasible to allow adequate time for orientation and integration into the unit.
+Rosters at MGN are designed to be fair, aligned with training needs, and compliant with HPCSA stipulations.
+New staff employed at MGN are not allocated to call on day one.

 Resource links